Saturday, October 26, 2024

 But we have the book!
 How then do they explain the book?
 They can't, so they attack its origins and try to make an ancient record, a 19th century fabrication, using the same old and tired criticisms.
 But the book exists.
 No critic has ever given a credible explanation of where the book came from!
 Who wrote it?
 Who put it all together?
 Have you ever considered why critics want to shift the burden of proof to us?
 Because they can't explain away the book.
 The burden is on the critic.

-My purpose here is not to answer the critics by presenting all the evidence.
-Hugh Nibley has already done that in An Approach to the Book of Mormon
+My purpose here is not to answer the critics by presenting evidence of the Book"s ancient origin.
+Hugh Nibley has already done that in An Approach to the Book of Mormon.

 No, I want to ask a question: